Lewiswatson18/odin-recipes/README.md

-# This Project Was created as part of the Odin Project to showcase basic HTML skills
+# This Project Was created as part of the Odin Project to showcase basic HTML skills.